ItzLarz31/se_project_express/README.md

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

+## Live View

+If you want to see the project running live, here is the link to it. https://wtwrlarz.twilightparadox.com/